 - Loan brokerage commissions For fees in connection with the review, selection, evaluation, negotiation and extension of loans, the managers may collect loan brokerage commissions (points) limited to an amount not to exceed 4% of the total company assets per year.
 The loan brokerage commissions are paid by the borrowers and thus, are not an expense of the company.
-In the three months ended March 31, 2010 and 2009, loan brokerage commissions paid by the borrowers were \$0. - Loan administrative fees RMC receives a loan administrative fee in an amount up to 1% of the principal amount of each new loan originated or acquired on the company's behalf by RMC for services rendered in connection with the selection and underwriting of potential loans.
+Loan brokerage commissions paid by the borrowers were \$21,540 and \$0 for the three month periods ended June 30, 2010 and 2009, respectively, and \$21,540 and \$0 for the six month periods ended June 30, 2010 and 2009, respectively. - Loan administrative fees RMC receives a loan administrative fee in an amount up to 1% of the principal amount of each new loan originated or acquired on the company's behalf by RMC for services rendered in connection with the selection and underwriting of potential loans.
 Such fees are payable by the company upon the closing of each loan.
-For the three months ended March 31, 2010 and 2009, loan administration fees paid by the company were \$0. - Processing and escrow fees RMC receives processing and escrow fees for services in connection with notary, document preparation, credit investigation and escrow fees in an amount equal to the fees customarily charged by RMC for comparable services in the geographical area where the property securing the loan is located, payable solely by the borrower and not by the company. - Mortgage servicing fees Mortgage servicing fees of up to 0.25%, on an annual basis, of the unpaid principal of each loan are paid monthly to RMC, or such lesser amount as is reasonable and customary in the geographic area where the property securing the mortgage is located.
-RMC is entitled to receive these fees regardless of whether specific mortgage payments are collected.
-The managers, in their sole discretion, may elect to accept less than the maximum amount of the mortgage servicing fee to enhance the earnings of the company.
-For the three months ended March 31, 2010 and 2009, mortgage servicing fees were \$783 and \$0, respectively.
+Loan administration fees paid by the company were \$7,180 and \$0 for the three month periods ended June 30, 2010 and 2009, respectively, and \$7,180 and \$0 for the six month periods ended June 30, 2010 and 2009, respectively. - Processing and escrow fees RMC receives processing and escrow fees for services in connection with notary, document preparation, credit investigation and escrow fees in an amount equal to the fees customarily charged by RMC for comparable services in the geographical area where the property securing the loan is located, payable solely by the borrower and not by the company.

 (A Delaware Limited Liability Company)

 Notes to Financial Statements

-March 31, 2010 (unaudited)
+June 30, 2010 (unaudited)